moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 This Dockerfile uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 The intended `GOOS/GOARCH` **must** be `linux/amd64`.
-This is important, especially if you're building images on an ARM-based machine, such as Apple M1 computers.
+This is important, especially if you're building Docker images on an ARM-based machine, such as Apple M1 computers.

 Normally `go install` would install to `$GOPATH/bin/$GOOS_$GOARCH` when cross-compiling, so we added this line to copy the executable into the `/go/bin` path.